 While we expect increasing expenses, driven by regulation, to continue to constrain BNG Bank's profitability, the bank's business model, dominant position in the market and close relationships with its clients (who are also its shareholders) will continue to provide it with sufficient flexibility in setting up margins, thereby preserving the necessary level of profit.
 BNG Bank's net interest margin has been consistently in the 30-40 bps range.
-BNG Bank's net interest margin was stable at 30 bps in June 2020.
+BNG Bank's net interest margin was stable at 34 bps in 2020 yet dropped to 27 bps in 2021.
+The Net Interest Income decreased by €70 million in 2021, €57 million of which was attributable to a procedural error disqualifying the bank from the 0.5% conditional bonus rate related to the TLTRO for the first period (24 June 2020 to 23 June 2021).

 Like most other specialised lenders, BNG Bank's costs are low relative to its total assets.
-The bank's cost-to-income ratio was however up to 26.1% in June 2020 from 21.4%, including regulatory costs, as a result of increasing IT expenses and the hiring of external support in relation to the necessary adaptation of the bank to home working in the context of Covid-19.
+The bank's adjusted cost-to-income ratio increased to 32% in 2021 compared to 30% in 2020.
+The slight deterioration in cost efficiency was driven by higher bank levy in 2021 and by hiring of temporary external staff in IT and operations.

-These factors are reflected in the bank's Profitability score of ba1.
+These factors are reflected in the bank's Profitability score of ba3, which is adjusted upwards by one notch to reflect the quality and stability of earnings.